 - After the WaterStop Pro has partially dried, they recommend applying Lowa Active Cream with a clean dry cloth.
 Use enough to cover the whole boot and allow ample time to dry.
 The water repellency will return.

 - Repeat this method every 6 months or before long hikes, as needed.

 - If you cannot find their Lowa branded boot care products, they recommend Nikwax.
 Strangely enough, contrary to the name, apparently their products are water-based, and this means safe for Lowa boots.

 I shall see how this all works when the time comes.
 Have to find the items they recommend.

-On the US market, the price range is incredible, anywhere in the range $190 – 400 or so.
+On the US market, the price range is incredible, anywhere in the range of $190 – 400 or so, but this changes all the time.
 There are many sellers, no surprise because these are very popular boots.
-On the EU market, you can expect some 200 – 220 Euro.
-I had a discount and got them for 180 Euro.
+On the EU market, you can expect some 200 – 220 Euros.
+I had a discount and got them for 180 Euros.

 From what I see on Amazon, customers are pretty happy with these boots and the average rating is very high and this is based on hundreds of reports.
 But as I said, there are many sellers and many customers, not all are happy.
 Here is my own rating and follow the links to check for the price updates:

 You might want to read also my review of yet another great pair of boots, the Salomon Men’s Quest Prime GTX Backpacking Boots built in the same style.